Due to a nifty piece of tech, it may be that we’ll never fall prey to a ‘dodgy’ meal again!

-The clever designers at Baidu have created chopsticks with sensors to detect if your food is safe enough to eat.
+The talented designers at Baidu have created chopsticks with sensors to detect if your food is safe enough to eat.
 They can detect the precise heat of foods, as well as the nutritional value and sell-by date.

-The wide spread usage of so-called ‘gutter oil’ – the practice of reprocessing waste oil and leftover oils and using it and selling it as new has drawn the attention of the Chinese authorities.
+The widespread usage of so-called ‘gutter oil’ – the practice of reprocessing waste oil and leftover oils and using it and selling it as new has drawn the attention of the Chinese authorities.
 Last year health authorities launched a crackdown on the use and manufacture of the oil, with more than 100 people arrested and 20 imprisoned – two for life – as part of the campaign.

 So you can imagine the Smart Chopsticks have a readymade audience in China.
-If the chopsticks detect that the cooking oil has a higher than 25% level of total polar materials, an indicator of freshness, a read light will flash, warning the diner.
+If the chopsticks detect that the cooking oil has a higher than 25% level of total polar materials, an indicator of freshness, a red light will flash, warning the diner.

-Another clever addition is they are also fitted with a sodium analyser thus allowing the user to regulate their daily salt intake.
+Another clever addition is they are also fitted with a sodium analyser, thus allowing the user to regulate their daily salt intake.

-As is the norm in today’s world they can connect to any computer via Wi-Fi and Bluetooth so that your records can be stored and analysed.
+As is the norm in today’s world, they can connect to any computer via Wi-Fi and Bluetooth so that your records can be stored and analysed.

 Told you they were clever!